wleme/williamleme.com/content/posts/2021/001-sqlserver-on-raspberry-pi.md

       - 1433:1433
 {{< /highlight >}}

 The most important thing to know is that Azure SQL Edge containers run with a non-root user meaning you need to give permission to the volumes specified above.
 Just chown the volume folders to whatever uid the container is using by default **or** use *user: root* as specified at line #7.
-This aproach is the simplest one if you are using sql server as your dev db server.
+This approach is the simplest one if you are using sql server as your dev db server.

 #### Connecting from outside the container / raspberry pi

-Since we are exposing port number 1433 outside the boundaires of the container, it's available to be accessed by any tool.
+Since we are exposing port number 1433 outside the boundaries of the container, it's available to be accessed by any tool.
 Eg. HeidiSql